+The coastal forests that reach down to touch the Salish Sea at Governors Point are a unique treasure.
+This special place provides nesting habitat for a vast array of birds, supports spawning fish that sustain salmon populations and harbors amazing intertidal life.
 For decades Whatcom Land Trust has sought for viable options to protect the bulk of Governors Point.
 In February of 2018, Randy Bishop purchased Governors Point for $5.7 million dollars, and the Land Trust finally found an owner not only willing but insistent and eager to conserve a substantial part of the property.
-After purchasing the property in 2018, Randy Bishop sought out the Land Trust.
+After purchasing the property, Randy Bishop sought out the Land Trust.
 Rather than telling us what he might be willing to do, Bishop asked, “what does the Land Trust want on Governors Point.”
 The question started a conversation about a nature reserve with significant conservation and public access values.

 Rather than the allowed 25 residences, Bishop will build 16 custom designed homes, one at a time.
 He describes his plans for “a limited number of architecturally rich, small footprint homes” clustered on the west side of the peninsula.

-The nature reserve will include a 3+ mile loop foot trail providing public access to the prime beach on the east and west side of Governors Point.
-The trail will also enable the public to enjoy the magnificent marine views from the northern end of the peninsula.
-The east and west beaches will also be accessible by self-propelled watercraft such as kayaks, canoes and paddle boards.
+The nature reserve will include a trail which will allow for public access to the prime beach on the east and west side of Governors Point.
+The east and west beaches will be accessible by self-propelled watercraft such as kayaks, canoes and paddle boards.

 The 125 acres on Governors Point has been privately owned and of special interest to the Whatcom community for nearly 50 years.
 Located just south of Bellingham, this area provides some 9,500 feet of marine shoreline on Chuckanut, Pleasant and Samish Bay.
 It is one of the last remaining coastal forest habitats on the Salish Sea, and a haven for bald eagles, river otters, and beautiful Pacific madrone trees.
 Governors Point has always been aligned, strategic and aspirational to the Whatcom Land Trust’s Mission to preserve and protect wildlife habitat, scenic, agricultural and open space land for future generations.